AdobeDocs/experience-manager-65.de-DE/help/release-notes/previous-hotfixes-featurepacks.md

 * Das integrierte Repository (Apache Jackrabbit Oak) wird auf Version 1.22.5 aktualisiert.

-Für eine vollständige Liste der in [!DNL Experience Manager] 6.5.7.0, siehe [Neue Funktionen in [!DNL Adobe Experience Manager] 6.5 Service Pack 7](new-features-latest-service-pack.md).
+For a complete list of features and enhancements introduced in [!DNL Experience Manager] 6.5.7.0, see [What&#39;s new in [!DNL Adobe Experience Manager] 6.5 Service Pack 7](new-features-latest-service-pack.md).

 Im Folgenden finden Sie die Liste der Fehlerbehebungen in [!DNL Experience Manager] Version 6.5.7.0.